FrankThonig/TestCase.Selenium.UserRegistration/README.md

 12. logout new user

 ```
-myAnonymized.logout()
+myAnonymizedPage.logout()
 ```

 First the logout link is made visible.
 Then it is being clicked and the browser automatically gets navigated to the logout page.
-The sequence of these steps is defined in the `MyAnonymized` class.
+The sequence of these steps is defined in the `MyAnonymizedPage` class.

 ```
 public LogoutPage logout()